bwsoftinc/yet-another-angular-html5-drag-drop/README.md

 Remarks
 * Default action is removing `item` from `sourceArray` and inserting to `targetArray` at `targetIndex`.
-* Define `onmove` to perform additional actions such as calling a webapi and updating this or other item properties in the arrays.
+* Define `onmove` to perform additional actions such as calling a webapi and updating `item` properties or other item properties in the arrays.
-* Javascript function parameters are not by reference so update `item`'s properties freely, assiging `item` to another object in `onmove` will not work.
+* Javascript function parameters are not by reference so update `item`'s properties freely, assigning `item` to another object in `onmove` will not work.
-* Return true to then proceed with the default action.
+* Return false to then proceed with the default action.
 * If the default action is undesirable then return true signaling the default action was handled in user code.

 ####`oncopy(item, sourceArray, targetIndex, targetArray)` triggered ondrop event